 UK’s Second City and its “Rental Generation”

-There’s good reason for it.
+There’s a good reason for it.
 Birmingham has been named as the city with the highest standard of living among all UK regional cities.
 It is currently Europe’s youngest city and ~46% of its population is under 30.
-With a vast pool of young talent, Birmingham has consistently delivered strong economic growth and performance and is one of the strongest performing economies in UK, exceeding the average growth rate for UK.
+With a vast pool of young talent, Birmingham has consistently delivered strong economic growth and performance and is one of the strongest performing economies in the UK, exceeding the average growth rate for the UK.

 Birmingham is also the UK’s second largest student population with the Top 20 universities less than an hour’s drive away.
 The growing student population generates steady tenant demand for many of its investors.
 In 2017, there was a record-breaking 21,768 purpose-built student accommodation for Birmingham students.

-From a rental perspective, many of the current generation also belong to the “Rental Generation” choosing to rent instead of saving up for a home. ~18% of the current population are in a rented accommodation and that figure is set to grow in the next decade.
+From a rental perspective, many of the current generation also belong to the “Rental Generation” choosing to rent instead of saving up for a home. ~18% of the current population is in rented accommodation and that figure is set to grow in the next decade.
 Therefore, the rental outlook for Birmingham remains strong with the city expected to see a 17% rental growth by 2021.

 Education, Culture & Entertainment Hub